jsaintvanne/MyMSMSstudy/MSpurity/README.md

 Where you can have some problems is when you will want to put as MS/MS file a file containing MS and MS/MS datas.
 The different workflows are in the following graph :

+#### For MS files with only MS and MS/MS files with also MS datas

 ![Graph files MSonly and MSMSonly](https://github.com/jsaintvanne/MyMSMSstudy/blob/develop/MSpurity/graph_file_MSonly_MSandMSMS.jpg?raw=true)

 It is quite the same workflow as previous ones.
 There is just a little variable introduce for which the user has to choose to set at "true" or "false".
 Why have I introduced this variable ?
 When you have MS and MS/MS datas in one file, the MS/MS datas already have their precursor scan.
 It is when you convert your raw file into a mzML file that you chose to keep MS and MS/MS datas.
 So, all the MS/MS scans of this file have their own MS scan already define.
 The user may want to use an other MS file to run the tool and to study his MS/MS datas.
 In this case, you have to check the variable "forcedMS1" to "true".
 That will force the script to use datas from the MS file which match with the MS/MS file (which one contains also MS datas).
 Like this we will search for MS scans which are in the MS file and we don't pay attention about precursors already defined.